Apple Music vs Spotify: Comparing Prices, Features and Libraries

 |Price||$11.99 AUD||$11.99 AUD|

-Yes, Spotify has long offered either a free tier option, or a 2–month free trial for their premium services and it looks like Apple Music will be doing the same.
-Though, Apple are one-upping Spotify’s already generous trial by offering a lengthy 3–month trial when the service launches later this month.
+Yes, Spotify has long offered either a free tier option, or a 2–month free trial for their premium services.
+Apple Music does the same, though it one-ups Spotify’s already generous trial by offering a lengthy 3–month trial.

 Streaming quality is, oddly, where Apple Music loses points in the battle.
-It was confirmed after Apple’s flashy keynote that the service would stream at 256 kbps (the same as iTunes), which is lower than many competitors, like Spotify and Rdio (who both offer a high-quality 320 kbps stream).
+Apple’s service streams at 256 kbps (the same as iTunes), which is lower than many competitors like Spotify and Rdio (who both offer a high-quality 320 kbps stream).
 And according to Apple subsidiary, Beats, 256 kbps is actually below the “industry standard”.

 There are many theories as to why this is: maybe Apple are making room so their Beats headphones can be marketed with “enhanced sound”, or maybe it’s simply that millions of iTunes users seem to take no issue with 256 kbps streaming (we certainly don’t).
 If you are an avid muso, however, you might want to compare the two services’ free trials to ensure you’ll be content with the final product.